Best Practices: Google Business Profiles for Ghost Kitchens and Virtual Brands

 In short: how do you find a ghost?

-Since Google My Business is the top driver for local search SEO, we’ve put together a list of GMB best practices to make your business pop.
+Since Google and Google Maps are the top drivers for local search SEO, we’ve put together a list of GBP best practices to make your business pop.

 1. Ensure all your information is correct.